youngsuKim-CSUSB/binder-math6110-1/README.md

 When done you will need to save your notebook and upload it to Canvas.

-For a brief introduction to JupyterLab, https://www.youtube.com/watch?v=-UwAsLtl8nQ or Google for more information.
+For a brief introduction to JupyterLab, https://www.youtube.com/watch?v=-UwAsLtl8nQ, https://www.youtube.com/watch?v=5pf0_bpNbkw, or Google for more information as needed.